Apply

 Please read the following sections carefully for a description of what is required and what we look for in an application.

-At a minimum, we recommend that students entering the program have completed at least a year of calculus (at the level of MATH 0090 & 0100), two semesters of linear algebra (at the level of MATH 0520 and 0540), a semester of calculus-based probability and statistics (at the level of APMA 1650), and an introduction to programming (at the level of CSCI 0150 or 0170).
+At a minimum, we recommend that students entering the program have completed at least one term of calculus (at the level of MATH 0090 or above), at least one term of linear algebra (at the level of MATH 0520 or above), a term of calculus-based probability and statistics (at the level of APMA 1650), and an introduction to programming (at the level of CSCI 0150 or 0170).
 Please find descriptions of these courses on Courses @ Brown (choose Any Term in the keyword search).

 We also admit exceptional students who lack one of the minimum requirements in linear algebra, probability and statistics, and computer science.
 These students will be expected to take a course at Brown or elsewhere to achieve the necessary preparation before the program begins, and should consult with the program director to determine what is most appropriate.